← Back to Blog

 FeetFinder can absolutely generate real income—but it's not a magic ATM.
 The majority of consistent, active creators land in the $300–$900/month range, a smaller share hit $1k–$3k/month, and only a tiny elite reach $5k+/month.

-The biggest downside is the subscription fee model: you're paying regardless of whether you're selling, which makes the platform far less forgiving for beginners, casual creators, or anyone taking a break.
+The biggest downside is the fixed seller platform fee model: you're paying regardless of whether you're selling, which makes the platform far less forgiving for beginners, casual creators, or anyone taking a break.

-Bottom line: If you're an established creator with consistent sales and don't mind recurring fees, FeetFinder can work.
-If you're new, experimenting, or want to maximize net income from your very first sale, a no-subscription, commission-only platform like Footly is usually the smarter move.
+Bottom line: If you're an established creator with consistent sales and don't mind FeetFinder's service fee plus seller platform fee, FeetFinder can work.
+If you want a tiered model where heavy sellers pay as little as 5%, Footly is usually the smarter move — especially once you scale past hobby income.

-Footly is built to help creators keep more of their earnings from day one—no subscription fees, modern discovery, and buyer tools that actually help you sell.
+Footly is built to help creators keep more of their earnings — with creator plans from $3.99/mo and platform fees as low as 5% on the Icon tier, plus modern discovery and buyer tools that actually help you sell.

 Continue Reading